Skip to Content

 Checking fuse

-The fuse is the first and easiest check to make.
-Start by pulling the fuse, checking the element, and checking the terminals for fretting (micro arching).
-Replace the fuse to be sure and check the correct rating.
+The fuse is the first and easiest check.
+Start by pulling the fuse, checking the element, and inspecting the terminals for fretting (micro-arching).
+Replace the fuse, and be sure to check the correct rating.
 I never assume the removed fuse is the correct size.
 Always check the driver’s manual or fuse cover.

 How To Check EPB Switch